knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/documenting/1-api-information.md

 You can set whatever you want as the `extra_info`.
 A good idea would be to tell your users where to get their auth key.

 The `use_value` field is only used by Scribe for response calls.
 It won't be included in the generated output or examples.
+If you need to customize this value dynamically, you can use the [`beforeResponseCall()` method](responses#authentication-and-customization).
 The `placeholder` is the opposite of `use_value`.
 It will be used only as a placeholder in the generated example requests.

 For more information, see the [reference documentation on the auth section](../reference/config#auth).